Nepal Package Tours & Trekking Trips

 An outdoor paradise.
 Staggering natural beauty.
 Wonderful wildlife.
 Hypnotizing history.
 This is Nepal, home to Mount Everest, the world's highest mountain.
 Landlocked between the soaring snow-capped peaks of the Himalayas and the marshy grasslands along the border with India.
 Embrace unrivalled mountain trekking through sensational scenery, ancient Buddhist temples, and monasteries.
-A captivating capital city, enrich your mind with the 2000-year history of Kathmandu.
+Enrich your mind with the 2000-year history of Kathmandu.
 Explore the ancient trading town of Bhaktapur.
 Visit the birthplace of Buddha in Lumbini and track endangered tigers, rhinos and elephants in Chitwan National Park.

 As expert Nepal tour operators, our trips give you everything.
 We explore ancient squares filled with stunning architecture, spot an array of wildlife in beautiful national parks and soak up the incredible views of Nepal's majestic mountain ranges.
 We also offer trekking in the Annapurna region of Nepal.
 We know how to piece together a trip you'll never forget, packed with the main highlights and plenty of hidden gems.
 So, leave the details to us and you can focus on having that adventure of a lifetime.